hontercarr/Invoice-System/README.md

 > This repository is no longer maintained.

 # Invoice-System
-> Invoice System Project for Mr. Erik Farrar built with Node.js, Express, Handlebars, and MongoDB (yes I know I failed to spell Major just relax)
+> Invoice System Project for Mr. Erik Farrar built with Node.js, Express, Handlebars, and MongoDB
 ## Installation

 Any OS: